T-Muha/sokoban-solver/README.md

 # Running with Python
 For those with Python, download the most recent version of the app as a folder from "version" on this GitHub page.
 Then, there are a series of packages you must install.
 It is highly reccomended to use a virtual environment such as Venv for the packages.
 I have also included the series of pip commands I used to install the packages in a Venv virtual environment.
 I know for sure that these commands install the correct package versions.

-# Running without Python
-For those without Python, there is an installer that will be available shortly.
-This is avaiable

 Using Venv: https://docs.python.org/3/tutorial/venv.html

 Required Packages: